 “This is the plan, and this is how you will benefit …”

-Telling and Selling will be used to introduce whatever decisions were made as a result of any Testing and Consulting work carried out previously.
+Telling and Selling will be used to activate whatever decisions were made as a result of earlier Testing and Consulting work.

 What the leader does: Invites response.

 “This is the plan.
 Tell us what you think about it and we will consider incorporating your ideas.”